 To begin with, search your workflow files for any reference to trivy-action:

-grep -r "aquasecurity/trivy-action" .github/workflows/ grep -r "aquasecurity/setup-trivy" .github/workflows/
+Grep -r "aquasecurity/trivy-action" .github/workflows/ grep -r "aquasecurity/setup-trivy" .github/workflows/

 Next, if you find matches, check your workflow run logs from March 19–20.
 Look for any calls to tpcp.tar.gz, aquasecurtiy (with the typo), or checkmarx.zone.

-In addition, search your GitHub org for a repo named tpcp-docs.
+Search your GitHub org for a repo named tpcp-docs.
 If it exists, the attacker successfully sent your data through the backup channel.

 5 Steps to Guard Against the Trivy Supply Chain Attack